floragunncom/search-guard-docs/_content/_docs_installation/installation.md

 {% include toc.md %}

-This chapter describes the steps to install and initialize Search Guard manually or by using tools like Puppet, Ansible or Chef.
+This chapter describes the steps to install and initialize Search Guard manually.
 If you just want to try out Search Guard or set up a quick PoC, follow the **[Quickstart Guide](../_docs_quickstart/demo_installer.md)**.

 ## Community, Enterprise and Compliance Edition